syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 * **RowType** – Specifies the row type by using `ExportRowType` `Enum`.
 You can use this property to check the row type and apply different styles based on the row type.
 * **Worksheet** – Sets the `Worksheet` properties such as sheet protection, gridlines, and so on.

-You can use this event to customize the properties of the `GridRows` that are exported to excel.
+You can use this event to customize the properties of the grid rows that are exported to excel.
 The following code example illustrates how to change the background color of the record rows and caption summary rows while exporting.

 {% highlight c# %}
 //HandlingRowExportingEvent for exporting to excel